h2-modpack/h2-modpack-Lib/docs/HOT_RELOAD_ARCHITECTURE.md

 - Framework reloaded and its generation changed

 The rebuild path reruns `Framework.init(pack.initParams)` and refreshes discovery, HUD, hash, and UI state from the latest framework surfaces.

+The re-entry is intentional.
+Core registers GUI callbacks once, and those callback closures remain valid across reloads.
+Before drawing, the callback asks Framework whether the pack object was created by the current Framework generation.
+If not, Framework calls the latest `rom.mods["adamant-ModpackFramework"].init(...)` using the remembered `initParams`.

+The invariant is:
+- stable callbacks survive reloads
+- pack objects are generation-scoped
+- the latest Framework code is always reached through `rom.mods`
+- ordinary coordinated module reloads do not require a pack rebuild

+This keeps Core from accumulating duplicate GUI callbacks while still letting Framework code changes rebuild pack-level state.

 ## Hook Model